makononenko/FlutterStart/docs/flutter_inspector.md

 When a widget or a property is selected in **Flutter Inspector**, its code is highlighted in the code editor.
 You can also go to the source code of the selected widget/property by using the following commands of context menu:

 - **Jump to Source**.
-Go to your implementation of a widget/property.
+Go to the widget/property source code in your application.
 - **Jump to Type**.
-Go to the source code of a widget/property from a library where it is implemented.
+Go to the source code of the widget/property type in the library.

 ##Debug layout and performance issues
 For debugging widget layout issues, you can use the **Render Tree** tab of **Flutter Inspector**.
 This view displays more detailed information on how widgets are rendered: